 An NDA is very important to all types of businesses.
 Any business operating will have confidential information that would be detrimental to its interests if it were to be shared with other parties.
 This information could be trade secrets, customer lists, email lists, financials, processes, formulas, etc. The list here is endless.
 Some people may come across this privileged information, such as employees, subcontractors, consultants, suppliers, etc. An NDA helps to protect the information from getting to unauthorized entities.

 If you are running a business, it is good practice to sign an NDA with the various persons or entities you interact with and who may come across your confidential business information.
 Small businesses are especially vulnerable to unfair business practices.
 A competitor might lure some of your employees with the hope of gaining some confidential information they might hold.
 Without an NDA, you will feel powerless in this situation.
-However, as we'll be seeing in a later chapter, an NDA is not limited to employees only, there are other vital instances where it comes in handy for business.
+However, as we'll be seeing in a later chapter, an NDA is not limited to employees only, there are other vital instances where it comes in handy for business, for example in service agreement contracts.
 In this video guide by Benjamin Wright learn the importance of NDAs and when to sign them specifically in the technology industry where confidentiality is key to maintaining a competitive advantage.

 Types of NDAs